 Holy Belly – Order the Bourbon pancakes.
 I promise you will thank me.
 The line on the weekends can be long.
 Try to visit when they first open or try during the week.

-Big Love Café – The pancakes are out of this world good along with the French toast.
+Big Love Café – The pancakes are out-of-this-world good, along with the French toast.
 There are no reservations.
-Arrive early or you might be out of luck.
-I lived upstairs so it was easy to put my name in.
-There are tons of places to explore in the neighborhood on a Sunday if there is a wait they will take your number.
+Arrive early, or you might be out of luck.
+I lived upstairs, so it was easy to put my name in.
+There are many places to explore in the neighborhood on a Sunday.
+If there is a wait, they will take your number.

-Dersou – There are no reservations for Brunch so expect a wait.
-The food is Asian inspired and not your typical brunch food.
-Still highly recommended.
+Dersou – There are no reservations for Brunch, so expect a wait.
+The food is Asian-inspired and not your typical brunch food.
+Still highly recommended for brunch in Paris.

 Holy Belly – Get the Bourbon pancakes.
 They are worth it!

 Breizh for sweet and savory crêpes.
-There is a new larger location in Odeon with outdoor seating or you can go to the original location in The Marais.
+There is a new, more prominent location in Odeon with outdoor seating or you can go to the original site in The Marais.
 Expect a wait on a Sunday for brunch.

 Carette – You can dine on the terrace or get sandwiches for takeaway and picnic in The Tuileries or nearby Place des Vosges.